AndreyKovalevskiy/BulbaTalks/docs/CODE_OF_CONDUCT.md

 -  **Be careful in the words that you choose.** We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.

--  **Avoid discriminatory jokes and behaviour.** Do not insult or put down other participants.
+-  **Avoid discriminatory jokes and behavior.** Do not insult or put down other participants.

--  **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and BulbaTalks project`s team is no exception.
+-  **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and BulbaTalks project’s team is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

 ## Reporting Guide